suit-wg/Hackathon-Interim-Berlin/README.md

 	Germany

 - *Activities*:
-We are planning to do some interoperability testing between the SUIT manifest (draft spec) implementations offered by different groups.
-We also plan to work on foundational building blocks together (e.g. COSE implementation etc.).
-Since the hackathon at IETF 101 in London, Inria and FU Berlin have released a new COSE implementation, and ARM have released firmware update code.
+We are planning to do some interoperability testing between the SUIT manifest implementations offered by different groups.
+We also plan to work on foundational building blocks together (e.g. COSE implementation).
+Since the IETF#101 Hackathon in London, Inria and FU Berlin have released a new COSE implementation.
+Arm has released a bootloader, and a manifest generation tool.

-- *On-site participation*: if you plan to participate on-site, please drop a line asap to the organizers (contact: emmanuel.baccelli@inria.fr) and add you name to the list on the [participant list](https://github.com/suit-wg/Hackathon-Interim-Berlin/wiki/Participants).
+- *On-site participation*: if you plan to participate on-site, please register via the dedicated Eventbrige webpage at https://www.eventbrite.com/e/ietf-software-updates-for-internet-of-things-suit-hackathon-tickets-46144700040.
+This will help us with the logistics (e.g. social event preparation).

 - *Remote participation*:
-	WebEx + webcam + decent external microphone are planned so remote people can participate.
-Connection details to follow.
-  If you plan to participate remotely, please drop a line to the organizers (contact: emmanuel.baccelli@inria.fr) and add you name to the list on the [participant list](https://github.com/suit-wg/Hackathon-Interim-Berlin/wiki/Participants).
+	We will support remote participation and will setup a Webex, a webcam and a decent microphone.
+The Webex details will follow.
+If you plan to participate remotely, please drop a mail to the organizers (contact: Emmanuel <emmanuel.baccelli@inria.fr> and Hannes <hannes.tschofenig@arm.com>).

 ### Interop setup
 - Available information about the [set up](https://github.com/suit-wg/Hackathon-Interim-Berlin/wiki/Interop-Setup).